nerder/whosapp/README.md

-# whosapp
+# whosup

-Because paranoid has never been so sweet!
+Because being paranoid has never been so sweet!